When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 The seat reclines to multiple positions (including a deep recline—perfect for napping), and the 5-point safety harness will keep your child seated safely, even over rough ground.

-It's also got a roomy basket for carrying all of your belongings, and a parent tray with 2 cup holders and extra storage for smaller items, like cell phones and sunglasses.
+It's also got an extremely roomy basket for carrying all of your belongings, and a parent tray with 2 cup holders and extra storage for smaller items, like cell phones and sunglasses.
+You'll be hard-pressed to find a stroller with a child tray and cupholder and a parent tray for this price.

 For the price, you don't get a ton of bells and whistles, but if you're looking for something simple, inexpensive, reliable and easy to get around with, the Kolcraft Cloud is your stroller.